Nitehawk Winter 2021/22

 - Physical distancing in Lift Lines and Tube Lane Line-ups is required along with mandatory face coverings for ALL Nitehawk Staff & Guests.

-The Nitehawk Main Chalet and Lower Chalet will both see reduced seating and standing capacities in order to follow AHS Guidelines this season, as well as the following protocols:
+The Nitehawk Main Chalet and Lower Chalet will both see the implementation of the Restriction Exemption Program (REP) in order to follow AHS Guidelines this season, as well as the following protocols: